Diwali Deal : Flat 20% off + 2 free self-paced courses + $200 Voucher - SCHEDULE CALL

 Ans:- A constructor constructs the value, by providing data for the object.
 It is a special type of method that is used to initialize the object.
 The constructor has the same name as the class itself, has no return type, and is invoked using the new operator.
 A method is an ordinary member function of a class.
 A method can be invoked using the dot operator and has its own name, and a return type.
 No, declaring the constructor as final is not possible.

-Ans:- A class, in the environment of Java, are some templates that are used for object creation, and to define certain object data types and their methods.
+Ans:- A class, in the environment of Core Java, are some templates that are used for object creation, and to define certain object data types and their methods.

 Ans:-